 Avoiding Electrocution and Electrical Shocks

 Connecting your portable generator to your household wiring can be extremely dangerous, even deadly to you and others.
+Backfeed can be deadly to electrical utility workers and you should hire a licensed contractor to install a transfer box or wire your home backup generator to your home.
+According tot the CDC, “electrocutions are the fifth leading cause of all reported occupational deaths.”
 It can back feed onto the power lines and even injure or kill other neighbors or utility workers working on the lines.
 This is why a transfer switch is so important if you want to wire it to your home’s circuit board.

 - Don’t connect your portable generator to a household outlet.